EngineHub/CraftBookDocs/source/config.rst

   ``debug-mode-file-logging``,"Causes all debug mode output to be logged into a file.
 This file is reset every startup (And every /cb reload).","false"
-  ``debug-flags``,"Enable certain debug types when debug mode is enabled.","[]" ``show-permission-messages``,"Show messages when a player does not have permission to do something.","true" ``persistent-storage-type``,"PersistentStorage stores data that can be accessed across server restart.
-Method of PersistentStorage storage (Note: DUMMY is practically off, and may cause issues).
-Can currently be any of the following: YAML, DUMMY, SQLite","YAML"
+  ``debug-flags``,"Enable certain debug types when debug mode is enabled.","[]" ``show-permission-messages``,"Show messages when a player does not have permission to do something.","true"